Gas Line Repair in Austin That Keeps Your Home Safe from Leaks

 We soap test all connections after pressure testing.
 Soapy water bubbles show gas escaping from joints and fittings.
 This visual check catches problems that pressure tests might miss.
 We tighten or reseal any bubbling connections.

 Post-repair monitoring ensures long-term safety.
 We check gas pressure at your appliances after service restarts.
 Proper pressure means your furnace, stove, and water heater work correctly.
-We also relight pilot lights and verify appliance operation.
+We also relight pilot lights and check appliance operation.

 Frequently Asked Questions